Tensor Completion for Causal Inference with Multivariate Longitudinal Data: A Reevaluation of COVID-19 Mandates: Tensor Completion for Causal Inference with Multivariate Longitudinal Data

-Several methods exist for analysing multivariate longitudinal data.
-Two popular examples are shared-parameter and random-effects models.
-Historically, these models arise when univariate longitudinal data are missing values, and a bivariate longitudinal model is specified in which one outcome is a binary variable indicating whether an entry is missing and the other is the outcome of interest.
-These and related models can be easily extended to multiple outcomes, but according to the "Longitudinal Data Analysis" handbook, they require "extremely strong, often unrealistic, assumptions about the association structure between the various outcomes" \cite[Section 13.2.5]{verbeke2014analysis}.
-We suspect these assumptions are the main reason multiple outcomes have not become widely utilized to study COVID-19 mandates.
-Scientists simply lack a simple and effective framework for analyzing multivariate longitudinal data.

-Our main insight is that tensor completion provides one such framework.
-Tensor completion is the generalization of matrix completion, from two-dimensional to multi-dimensional arrays.
-In recent years, matrix completion problems have received considerable attention in machine learning, optimization, and high-dimensional statistics \cite{Rennie2005, Koren2009, Candes2009, Candes2010, Koltchinskii2011, Negahban2012, Mazumder2010, Ge2016}.
-Much of the attention comes from applications in collaborative filtering and recommendation systems, following the now famous solution to the "Netflix problem".
-But matrix completion has proven to be a versatile tool for solving missing data problems in a wide variety of applications, \emph{e.g.}~\cite{Gao2016, Li2020, Gu2014, Natarajan2014, Descary2019, Alidaee2020}.
-Since our evaluation of COVID-19 mandates follows Rubin, Holland, and Neyman \cite{holland1986statistics, rubin2005causal} in that we view causal inference as tantamount to solving a missing data problem, matrix completion provides a natural starting point.
+Matrix completion problems have received considerable attention in machine learning, optimization, and high-dimensional statistics \cite{Rennie2005, Koren2009, Candes2009, Candes2010, Koltchinskii2011, Negahban2012, Mazumder2010, Ge2016}.
+While much of the attention comes from applications in collaborative filtering and recommendation systems---following the now famous solution to the "Netflix problem"---matrix completion has proven versatile---solving missing data problems in a wide variety of settings \cite{Gao2016, Li2020, Gu2014, Natarajan2014, Descary2019, Alidaee2020}.
+The potential outcome framework initiated by Rubin, Holland, and Neyman \cite{holland1986statistics, rubin2005causal} reduces causal inference to a missing data problem in which the researcher imputes missing counterfactual outcomes.
+This suggests matrix completion may prove equally versatile for evaluating policies such as COVID-19 mandates.

+To fix ideas, consider the $N \times T$ matrix $\bf{Y}^{\text{obs}}$ depicted in the top left panel of Figure \ref{fig:matrix_tensor_completion}.
+Each row represents a location (\emph{e.g.} a U.S. state), each column represents a time period (\emph{e.g.} a season such as Spring 2020), and each entry denotes the outcome (\emph{e.g.} the number of fatalities on the log scale).
+Blue entries denote fatalities that occurred while the policy of interest was in place, and pink entries denote fatalities that occurred while the policy of interest was not in place.

+One might wonder what $\bf{Y}^{\text{obs}}$ would have looked like had the policy never been in place and all entries were pink.
+We denote this hypothetical matrix $\bf{Y}^{\text{0}}$ and assume $\bf{Y}^{\text{0}}$ would agree with $\bf{Y}^{\text{obs}}$ on the pink entries but may disagree on the blue entries.
+Therefore, we proceed as though $\bf{Y}^{\text{0}}$ is partially observed, with incomplete entries obtained by discarding the blue entries of $\bf{Y}^{\text{obs}}$ as depicted in the bottom left panel of Figure \ref{fig:matrix_tensor_completion}.
+Matrix completion refers to the reconstruction of the missing entries using the observed entries to form the complete matrix, $\bf{\widehat Y}^{\text{0}}$, depicted in the bottom right panel.
+If the completed matrix reflects the outcome that would have been observed had the policy not been in place, any differences between the completed matrix, $\bf{\widehat Y}^{\text{0}}$, and the originally observed matrix, $\bf{Y}^{\text{obs}}$, can be attributed to the policy.